clowuds/Tavo-SillyTavern-NimbusPreset/README.md

 >
 > **COLORED SPEECH**
 >> Turn **OFF** "TOKEN SAVER" in **Nimbus Utilities - Regex** if **Colored Speech** isn't working properly.

-A storytelling preset that fixes how AI writes by default: passive NPCs, melodrama, sanitized consequences, purple prose.

-If you get refusals with GLM models, use the **Nimbus - GLM Jailbreak** Lorebook.
-For some reason, using the same prompt in the **Preset** still gives refusals.

 > [!IMPORTANT]
 > ### Support & Contact